SenZmaKi/Senpwai/docs/senpcli-guide.md

 The CLI alternative for Senpwai.

-# Installation
+## Installation

 - **Windows 10/11**

-Senpwai ships with Senpcli preinstalled but you can install Senpcli as a completely seperate package by downloading and running [the setup](https://github.com/SenZmaKi/Senpwai/releases/latest/download/Senpcli-setup.exe).
+Senpwai ships with the Senpcli executable preinstalled but you can install Senpcli as a completely seperate package by downloading and running [the setup](https://github.com/SenZmaKi/Senpwai/releases/latest/download/Senpcli-setup.exe).

-If you're using the preinstalled version first add the Senpwai folder to your PATH environment variable in order to use Senpcli.
-The folder is typically at "%APPDATA%/../Local/Programs/Senpwai".
-Here is a [guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) for adding a folder to path.
+If you're using the preinstalled version first add the Senpwai folder to your PATH environment variable.
+The folder is typically at "%LOCALAPPDATA%\Programs\Senpwai".
+Here is a [guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) for adding a folder to PATH.

 - **Linux/Mac**

 You'll have to [build from source](#building-from-source).

-# Usage
+## Usage

 ```bash
 senpcli [-h] [-v] [-sd {sub,dub}] [-s {pahe,gogo}] [-se START_EPISODE] [-ee END_EPISODE] [-q {1080p,720p,480p,360p}] [-hls] [-sc] [-msd] [-of] title
 ```

-## Positional Arguments
+### Positional Arguments

 - `title`: Title of the anime to download

-## Options
+### Options

 - `-h, --help`: Show help message and exit
 - `-v, --version`: Show program's version number and exit